-MARINE FORCES SPECIAL OPERATIONS COMMAND MARS © C
+MARINE FORCES SPECIAL OPERATIONS COMMAND

-CRITICAL SKILLS OPERATORS/SPECIAL OPERATIONS OFFICERS

-Critical Skills Operators are the frontline Marines and Sailors who are complex problem solvers able to operate across the full spectrum of special operations in small teams under ambiguous, sometimes austere, environments while maintaining a high level of mental flexibility and physical endurance.
-CSOs exemplify the Marine Corps' concepts of distributed operations and the strategic corporal.
-These warrior-diplomats are able to operate across the spectrum of force.
-They are experts in utilizing the right force at the right time with the right effect.
-MARSOC forces provide foreign internal defense, special reconnaissance, and direct action capabilities to commanders.
+CRITICAL SKILLS OPERATORS/SPECIAL OPERATIONS OFFICERS Critical Skills Operators and Special Operations Officers are assessed, selected and trained to solve complex problems and to operate across the full spectrum of special operations under ambiguous, sometimes austere, environments while maintaining a high level of mental flexibility and physical endurance.
+CSOs exemplify the Marine Corps' concepts of distributed operations and decentralized leadership.
+They are experts in utilizing the right force, at the right time, with the right effect.
+With tightknit teams of agile, adaptable operators, MARSOC punches well above its weight class.